 08 of 08

 Steamed asparagus is frequently served with a bit of butter and salt.
 Traditionally it is napped with a bit of hollandaise sauce.
-My favorite way to serve it is with a light... viniagrette and sieved or grated hard cooked eggs (as pictured).
+A more decadent way to serve it is with a light vinaigrette and sieved or grated hard-cooked eggs.